kenwdelong/opsworks-route53/README.md

 ## Assumptions

 - This cookbook is meant to work within an AWS OpsWorks environment.
 Your mileage may vary in other environments.
-- Route53 is being used to manage DNS
+- Route53 is being used to manage DNS within a VPC

 ## Requirements